 It's estimated that this condition affects over 2 million Americans every year and 10% of Americans will experience plantar fasciitis at some point in their lives.

 Where is the plantar tendon?

-covers the bottom of the foot.
+The plantar tendon is located on the center of the bottom of the foot, attaching the heel to the toes, and the plantar fascia covers the bottom of the foot.
 Fascia is the netting that covers every muscle and every fiber of every muscle, and can often restrict proper muscle, ligament, tendon or connective tissue function.

 More common causes are: